Arka-Bhowmik/mri_triage_normal/README.md

 ### I. TRAINING PIPELINE

 The training pipeline consist of training two seperate networks (2D U-Net and VGG-16) as shown in **Fig. 1**.
 The input to the U-Net is substracted maximum intensity projection (MIP) images and output of U-Net is 2D binary mask.
 The U-Net is trained to segment the input image, i.e., breast from the thorax.
 Next, the mask is used to segment out the breast region.
 The segmented MIP images are divided from center into two halves and fed to the VGG 16 binary classifier to classify negative and positive labels.
-The classification network (VGG 16) is trained using BIRADS score given be radiologists (i.e., label "Neg/less suspicion": BIRADS 1&2, label "Pos/highly suspcion": BIRADS 3,4,5 & 6).
+The classification network (VGG 16) is trained using BI-RADS category given by radiologists (i.e., label "Neg/less suspicion": BIRADS 1&2, label "Pos/highly suspcion": BI-RADS 3,4,5 & 6).

 ![image](https://user-images.githubusercontent.com/56223140/180337017-2937f4ed-a70a-4608-b246-8270b879aad5.png)